Learn how to train your biceps anywhere without sacrificing gains with these muscle-building exercises using only resistance bands

 Here’s the thing with doing curls with free weights (dumbbells and barbells) and even cables: To hit all the different angles and arm positions for maximal growth, you need to utilize a number of other pieces of equipment – namely, a preacher bench and incline bench.
 Otherwise, you won’t be able to achieve the desired arm position while still curling against gravity.

-Now, here’s the thing with doing curls with resistance bands: You can do all of the aforementioned curling variations with no additional equipment.
+Now, here’s the thing with doing resistance band bicep exercises: You can do all of the aforementioned curling variations with no additional equipment.
 You can do preacher curls without the preacher bench, incline curls without the incline bench, reverse curls without an EZ-bar.

 With bands, exercises are done either anchored or unanchored.
 Anchored exercises require an additional stable structure to attach the band to or loop it around, but any number of landmarks in your house or on your property will do the trick.